aspect-build/aspect-cli/README.md

 `bazel run tidy`

-if you want to run a go command on the repo run
+To run a command using the Bazel managed version of go, use the following pattern:

 `bazel run go -- ` followed by your go command